Hong Kong: Offshore Business Sectors

 The banking sector, being the major participant of the Hong Kong foreign exchange market, contributes to Hong Hong's status as the world's 7th largest foreign exchange centre.

-The banking system in Hong Kong is characterized by its 3-tier system, which is formed by 3 types of banking institutions, namely licensed banks, restricted licensed banks and deposit-taking companies, which are authorised to take deposits from the general public.
-The 3-tier of deposit-taking institutions operate under different restrictions.
+The banking system in Hong Kong is characterized by its three-tier system, which is formed by 3 types of banking institutions, namely licensed banks, restricted licensed banks and deposit-taking companies, which are authorised to take deposits from the general public.
+The three tiers of deposit-taking institutions operate under different restrictions.
 Only licensed banks and restricted licensed banks can be called banks.

 Hong Kong's banking sector is highly open, being the second largest international banking centre in Asia after Japan in terms of the volume of external transactions.

 The success of the SAR's banking and financial services economy is largely a consequence of a non-discriminatory low tax regime.
 Business profits are taxed at a maximum rate of 16.5% whereas employees pay a maximum tax on salaries of 15%.
 Low tax rates are complemented by the absence of a number of types of taxation.
 Thus (save in very limited circumstances) there are no withholding taxes, no taxes on interest, no capital gains taxes, no sales tax or VAT; and income arising outside the jurisdiction is not taxable in Hong Kong under the "territorial principle".
 Deductible allowances are equally generous.